Sangju: Geography

-Sangju lies on the northwestern border of North Gyeongsang province, touching on North Chungcheong province.
+Sangju lies on the northwestern border of North Gyeongsang province, touching on North Chungcheong Province.
 Thus, to its west and north it adjoins the North Chungcheong counties of Boeun, Goesan, Okcheon, and Yeongdong.
 Within North Gyeongsang province, it touches Mungyeong on the north, Yecheon, Uiseong, and Gumi on the east, and Gimcheon to the south.

 The north and west extremes of the city are found in Hwabuk-myeon, at 127°47′55″E and 36°14′6″N, respectively.
-The southern limit lies in Gongseong-myeon at 36°14′06″N, on the border with Gimcheon city.
+The southern limit lies in Gongseong-myeon at 36°14′06″N, on the border with Gimcheon.
 The eastern edge of Sangju is found in Jungdong-myeon at 128°20′28″E. The city thus spans a total distance of about 49 km from north to south, and about 43.3 km from east to west.